Pensions taxation - annual allowance

 Will I be affected by the annual allowance?
 Back to top

-Most people will not be affected by the annual allowance tax charge because the value of their pension savings will not increase in a year by more than £40,000, or, if it does they are likely to have unused allowance from previous years that can be carried forward.
+Most people will not be affected by the annual allowance because the value of their pension savings will not increase in a year by more than the annual allowance limit.
+When the increase does exceed that limit, they are likely to have unused allowance from previous years that can be carried forward.

 You are most likely to be affected if one or more of the statements below applies to you:

-- you have membership of the LGPS that was built up in the final salary section and you receive a significant pay increase.
-Final salary membership is membership built up before 1 April 2014 in England and Wales, or before 1 April 2015 in Scotland
+• you have membership of the LGPS that was built up in the final salary section and you receive a significant pay increase.
+Final salary membership is membership built up before 1 April 2014.

-If your LGPS pension savings exceed the standard annual allowance in any year ending 5 April your LGPS administering authority will contact you by 6 October to let you know.
+If your LGPS pension savings exceed the standard annual allowance in any year ending 5 April we will contact you by 6 October to let you know.

 The 50/50 section of the LGPS